logo

 Plan Your Vaccination Timeline

-Administer most vaccines at least two weeks before travel; however, some need to be given 10 days prior.
+Administer most vaccines at least two weeks before travel; however, some must be given 10 days prior.

 Extra Precautions